The 10 Best New Shows You Can Stream Online Right Now

 Plot: Struggling to succeed in Atlanta.

-Pro: Somehow this show is easily one of most creative and straightforwardly funny projects of the last few years.
-Multiple actors are stars on huge rises.
+Pro: This show is easily one of the most creative and straightforwardly funny projects of the last few years.
+Multiple actors are stars on the rise.

-Con: Very occasionally the show will rely on weirdness instead of being truly clever.
+Con: Very occasionally it will rely on weirdness instead of being truly clever.

 Plot: Hitman wants to become actor.

-Pro: Bill Hader might be the country's funniest actor right now.
+Pro: Bill Hader just may be the country's funniest actor right now.
 This show has a creative premise and actually pulls it off.

 Plot: Schlubs try to launch business.

-Pro: It's rare that ensemble comedies are truly funny these days, but this show makes that work.
+Pro: It's rare that ensemble comedies are truly funny these days, but this show makes the structure work.

 Con: The show has gotten a bit repetitive over multiple seasons.
-There's only so many story arcs of "almost failure, but then pulling everything off" that can still have emotional resonance.
+There are only so many story arcs of "almost failure, but then pulling everything off" that can still have emotional resonance.

 Plot: Rich family affected by kidnapping.